regolith-linux/regolith-linux.github.io/contribute.md

 3. The following command will need to be ran <br/>`sudo apt update && sudo apt upgrade && sudo apt full-upgrade`
 4. Some packages will be upgraded.
 When this completes, reboot.

+## Github

+As an open source project, Regolith Linux is open to anyone to extend, fork, or modify as they see fit.
+People are welcome to join as contributors to the project if interested.
+Please file an issue describing the change you'd like to be made to Regolith before doing the work however, so we do not waste your time.
+Also take a look at [the roadmap](https://regolith-linux.org/news.html#roadmap) and [list of issues looking for help](https://github.com/regolith-linux/regolith-desktop/labels/help%20wanted) to see what is actively being developed and future plans.